newrelic/java-log-extensions/README.md

 # New Relic logging extensions

 The New Relic logging plugins are extensions for common Java logging frameworks.
 They are designed to capture app, transaction trace, and span information as part of your application log messages.

+For the latest information, please see [the New Relic docs](https://docs.newrelic.com/docs/logs/new-relic-logs/enable-logs-context/enable-logs-context-java).

 We support:

 * [java.util.logging](jul/README.md)
 * [Apache Log4j 2.x](log4j2/README.md)